johnfawole/courses/web-3-dictionary/web3-dictionary.md

 **INO** : Initial NFT Offering.

-**Launch Pad** : Place where the IDO, ICO, INO 's of various projects taxes place.
+**Launch Pad** : Place where the IDO, ICO, INO 's of various projects takes place.

 **Metaverse**: is a shared virtual world where people meet up, buy NFTs, play games, or hang out.